+1 (347) 907-1248

 How Long Does it Take to Get a Green Card After Marriage - Law Office of Ghenadie Rusu

-When love transcends borders, marriage doesn’t just unite two hearts, but also kicks off a journey towards the dream of a life together in the United States.
+When love transcends borders, marriage doesn’t just unite two hearts, but also begins a legal journey toward building a life together in the United States.
 One of the most pressing questions for binational couples is: how long does it take to get a green card after marriage?
-While the journey is rich with anticipation, it’s often fraught with questions and the need for careful planning.
-As of January 2024, the processing time for a marriage green card is 9.3 months.
+While the journey is filled with excitement, it also requires careful planning, patience, and legal precision.
+As of 2026, processing times have become more variable, with most marriage-based green cards taking anywhere from 10 to 24 months depending on the case type and location.

 Understanding the Factors Affecting Processing Times - Law Office of Ghenadie Rusu